The Complete Guide to Freediving in Melbourne

 Clubs and Community

 Melbourne has an active freediving community.
-Joining a club provides training partners, safety buddies, and access to organized dives.
-Key clubs include:
+Joining a club provides training partners, safety buddies, and access to organised dives.
+However, not all clubs are equal — do your research before joining.

 Next Steps